alexs2112/University-Notes/GRST347/05 - Constantine.md

  - Explicitly Christian iconography had yet to be developed by the end of Constantine's reign
 	 - Less than 1% of the coins produced in this time are classified as having Christian symbols
 	 - Early Christianity had developed illegally, visual manifestations of the new religion were safely ambiguous

+### Constantinople, the New Rome
+ - The "New Rome", but named after Constantine
+ - Constantine left Rome, constantly visiting Byzantium
+	 - Renewed first wall of city of Byzas, extended it and joined the two
+	 - Renamed the city Constantinople
+	 - Originally very small, but in a very good spot for trading and defense
+ - Also completed the Hippodrome, adorned with bronze and riches to make it similar as the one in Rome
+	 - Constructed a Palace and Forum, also similar to Rome
+	 - Building a monumental city with all the aspects connected to power and propaganda
+ - Trying to rebuild the idea of Rome

+**Constantine I and Religion**:
+ - He was *Pontifex Maximus*
+	 - Head of the Roman religion
+	 - No separation between the state and religion, a state cult
+ - *Sol Invictus* "Unconquered Sun"
+ - Constant intervention in Church's affairs
+	 - 313-314: Church councils
+	 - 325: Council of Nicaea - First ecumenical council of the Church
+		 - Olkoumene -> the entire world -> ecumenical
+ - Interest in building new churches
+ - A shift that is clear but not immediate